umbral-software/WaylandWSIExample/README.md

 ## Known Issues

 * No client side decoration support, only fullscreen is suppported if XDG Decoration is not provided by the compositor.
+This is considered WONTFIX, developers should consider implementing libdecor if they need client side decorations, but this is incompatible with the raw use of xdg_shell protocols used by this project.

 ## Dependencies